Peru flag

-The postal code for San Juan is 09755 in Huancavelica, Castrovirreyna, Peru.
-The table below lists ZIP codes and postcodes for places within San Juan.
+The Postal Codes (Códigos postales) for San Juan is 09755 in Castrovirreyna, Huancavelica, Castrovirreyna, Peru.
+The table below lists Postal Codes and postcodes for places within San Juan.

 Postal Codes for Places in San Juan